What size trowel for 4×4 tile?

 Clear as daylight – for the larger tiles, measuring more than 4 inches, the square-shaped trowels are ideal.

-However, they can still do the job for a trowel measuring 4 inches, 4×4, but not less than that.
+They can still do the job for a trowel measuring 4 inches, 4×4, but not less than that.
 The same goes for the U-shaped trowels.

-On the other hand, we opt for the V-notch if we get to work on the mosaic tiles.
+We opt for the V-notch if we get to work on the mosaic tiles.

 The Mortar Coverage Matters The Most:

-So, what amount of mortar you prefer to leave under the tiles will tell you what shaped tile you need.
+What amount of mortar you prefer to leave under the tiles will tell you what shaped tile you need.

 The ANSI standard: